 For example.
 Let’s revisit Great Uncle Gerry and his favorite niece, Julia.
 In our example, Uncle Gerry is the grantor and the original trustee.
 After creating his living trust through a Declaration of Trust, he transfers the title to his New York condo, Florida house, and speedboat into the name of the trust.
 Those goodies are then owned by the trust during his lifetime, and transfer to his beneficiary, Julia, after his death.

 How you “fund” your trust depends on the type of assets you’re transferring into its ownership.

-Property without a title document (like jewelry, clothes, bikes, and other personal belongings, etc) can be transferred by simply listing it on a.
+Property without a title document (like jewelry, clothes, bikes, and other personal belongings, etc) can be transferred by simply listing it on a Notice of Assignment.

 To transfer property that has a title or ownership document (like a house, car, stocks, or bank accounts), you’ll need to create a new title document showing the property is owned in the name of the trust.
 Quick tips on how to do so:

 - Real estate: Create a new deed in the name of the trust and “record” or file it at your local land records office.

 - Financial and brokerage accounts: Re-name the account or start a new account in the name of the trust.

 More detailed information on funding your trust can be found here.